benizi/ConscientiousProgrammer/source/_posts/2013-06-24-introducing-this-new-programming-blog.markdown

 ---
 Hi.
 My name is Franklin Chen.
 I already have a [personal Web site and blog](http://franklinchen.com/).

+But I ended up only writing [a little bit about programming on that blog](http://franklinchen.com/blog/categories/programming/).

-But I decided it was time to start a separate blog to devoted entirely to computer programming (and anything related to it).
+So I decided it was time to start a separate blog to devoted entirely to computer programming.
 The problem with the all-in-one personal blog was that I ended up never really working up a momentum to post the kinds of articles I wanted to write about programming.

 ## Why "The Conscientious Programmer"?